PBRjr/Fantasy_Novel/Untitled.md

 Vale threw himself to the ground with a jolt, barely noticing the gravel surface tear the flesh from his palms.
+Did it see me